1:00 pm ET | 12:00 pm CT | 11:00 am MT | 10:00 am PT

 Learn How Each Section 338 Election Functions in a Stock Sale

-Can a buyer acquire a target corporation's stock for legal purposes but acquire its assets for tax purposes, resulting in a stepped-up basis in the target corporation's assets?
-Fortunately, the answer is yes, when one of the two section 338 elections is made!
-Similarly, the section 336(e) election can be advantageous for stock transfers to non-corporate purchasers.
-But how and when can you use the elections when the stock is being purchased or disposed of?
+Can a buyer acquire a target corporation's stock for legal purposes but its assets for tax purposes, resulting in a stepped-up basis in the target corporation's assets?
+Fortunately, the answer is YES, when one of the two Section 338 elections is made, viz.
+338(g) or 338(h)(10).
+Similarly, the Section 336(e) election can be advantageous for stock transfers to non-corporate purchasers.
+But how and when can you use the elections when the stock is being purchased or disposed?

-Learn to properly complete IRS election Form 8023 and asset allocation Form 8883
+How to properly complete IRS election Form 8023 and asset allocation Form 8883

 Vicki L. Mulak is an Enrolled Agent and Certified Financial Planner (CFP) and owner of American Financial and Tax, a tax preparation, planning and representation firm, which was founded in Tustin, California in 1985, when Vicki became both a resident and a business owner.